satellite830/AnnoView/README.md

 conda install -c bioconda kofamscan
 ```

+This workflow also requires python, perl installed in your machine.

 #### To be added: orthofinder, eggnog

 These installation may require storage for the database